james-stevens/universal-web-forwarding/README.md

 # Universal Web Redirect, via DNS

-This server provides a unversal HTTP redirection service based on the `URI` DNS Recource Record.
+This server provides a unversal HTTP redirection service based on the (`URI` DNS Recource Record)[https://en.wikipedia.org/wiki/URI_record].

 As this RR seems to have been otherwise unsed to date (2023-05-02), many DNS maintenance systems do not support the ability to for users to specify `URI` RR types.
 For this reason this server will fall back to looking for `TXT` records